BY-LAWS OF THE AMERICAN

 1. The term of office shall be two years.

-2. The President, Vice-President and directors may not serve more than two consecuitive terms.
+2. The President, Vice-President and directors may not serve more than two consecutive terms.

-3. The Secretary, Treasurer Editor of the Matthay News and Archivist may serve for more than two consecutive terms.
+3. The Secretary, Treasurer Editor of the Matthay News, Archivist, Webmaster, and State/Federal Liaison may serve for more than two consecutive terms.

 1..
 The Annual Meeting shall be held at a time and place designated by the Board of Governors.
 Notice of the Annual Meeting shall be mailed by the Secretary thirty days prior to said date together with the slate of Officers nominated and a list of agendae for the meeting.
 Meetings may be held every two years.